 Sandra Sharma: Our designs incorporate the use of light, particularly through reflection and refraction, similar to the Light and Space Movement of the ’60s and ’70s.
 Back then, artists used unique materials to influence light and the perception of volume.
 Larry Bell, for example, stopped painting what he called “illustrations of volume” and instead focused on creating the volumes themselves.
 Rottet has taken this further by creating functional art pieces like the Dichroic Table and the Ovo Mirrors.

-Sandra Sharma: Saganic was a contemporary of Louis Bourgeois (1911-2011), who was prolific at the time.
-He has a vast barn studio in New Jersey with an impressive collection of items.
+Sandra Sharma: Livio Saganic, a Croatian born artist used to live and work in a loft in New York, and associated with many artists like Louis Bourgeois (1911-2011) who also lived and worked there contemporaneously.
+Today, Saganic has a vast barn studio in New Jersey with an impressive collection of items.
 The studio houses three stone sculptures and several three-dimensional wall pieces.
 The space must be experienced in person, as the movement brings to life the philosophy of his design.

 Is there another product from your collection that has special significance?